MCIL Independent Living Housing Tool

 6340 Summer Ave.

 Step Two: Budget

 Work with an Independent Living Specialist to budget for a new place to live.
 How much do you have to spend?
 What minimal requirements do you have for an apartment?
 Do you need public transportation or reasonable modifications because of your disability?
 Know what you need and what compromises you can make in your housing search.
-Plan now, before you move the cost of truck or friends to help you move.
+Plan now, before you move.

 Know your rental health.
 Landlords may examine your:

 Rental History.
 If you have an eviction or owe money you may have limited options.